|Official Plant Name||Angelica archangelica|

 The Sami people also use this plant to make their traditional flute-like instrument, the fadno.

-Though it does not have quite as many culinary or medicinal uses, Archangelica sylvestris is also edible.
+Though it does not have quite as many culinary uses, Archangelica sylvestris is also edible.

 Both of these Angelicas are excellent wildlife-friendly plants and bring a wide range of beneficial pollinators and other insects to your garden.

-Other ornamental angelicas like Korean angelica do not have as many edible or medicinal uses.
-But they can attract beneficial wildlife, and can make good cut flowers.
+Other ornamental angelicas like Korean angelica do not have as many uses, but they can attract beneficial wildlife, and can make good cut flowers.

 Where to Grow Angelica